uihilab/HydroLSTM/README.md

 # Hydro Deep Learning
-Deep Learning (LSTM/GRU) Models with Data for Streamflow Forecasting
+Sequence Deep Learning Models (LSTM/GRU/TCN) with Data for Streamflow Forecasting

 ## Data
 This repo aims to share the models in the paper "A rainfall‐runoff model with LSTM‐based sequence‐to‐sequence learning" and "Distributed long-term hourly streamflow predictions using deep learning–A case study for State of Iowa.".
 We simply shared one sample data of the catchment of USGS 05389000 Yellow River near Ion, IA in 521_data.csv.